 Yes, we’ve been down this avenue earlier than: back in 2006, Yamaha’s FJR1300AE/AS model had a semi-auto grasp with digital moving, even as a few years in the past, Aprilia’s Mana 850 GT came with a CVT transmission with the choice of either full-car or guide shift.
-Then, of the path, Honda turned into already doing its Hondamatic thing at the CB750A manner again inside the Seventies.
+Then, the Honda was already doing its Hondamatic thing at the CB750A manner again inside the Seventies.
 Ridley Motorcycle had its three-quarter scale V-dual Speedster and Auto-Glide cruisers with CVT automated transmissions.
 But today, it’s all (or ordinarily) DCT.

 Honda Africa Twin DCT/Africa Twin Adventure Sports